 Prime Lenses are good for me for their :

 1. Great IQ (image quality).
 When image quality comes as your first priority, you need a very good fixed lens.
 The prime lens has a much simpler construction.
 Their optical elements are designed to work for a single focal length and they will deliver the best possible results, outperforming the IQ from a zoom.
-I mean sharpness, contrast, color rendition, chromatic aberrations and bokeh.
+I mean sharpness, contrast, colour rendition, chromatic aberrations and bokeh.

 2. Bokeh.
 This comes hand in hand with fast apertures (and focal length, too).
 When working with apertures like F2.0, F1.4 and even F1.2 like this one, you get the subject separation you have dreamed about.
 Perfect for portraits, especially.

 4. Smaller, lighter.
 A prime lens (well, up until the 100 mm focal length limit, to approximate a little) is normally smaller and lighter that its equivalent zoom lens.
-If you need to travel light and one, maximum 2 prime lenses are all you need to get the job well done.
+If you need to travel light, then one, maximum two prime lenses are all you need to get the job well done.
 Not getting that kind of “look, the camera guy!” attention could serve you well in many situations.
-A mirrorless camera with a good prime lens could be all you need.
+A mirrorless camera with a good prime lens could be all you want.
 Using my Fujifilm X100S with a 23mm f2.0 fixed lens offers me the chance to capture high IQ images, without carrying heavy gear.
 The 23mm on APS-C sensor will give me the 35mm field of view in Full-Frame terms.
 More about this camera you can find here, in my small and humble Fujifilm X100S Review.

 5. Creativity.
 This is considered a very subjective aspect.
 A prime lens will limit your physical conditions of getting the best shot, in terms of appropriate distance to your subject.
 But I have discovered that “zooming”with my feet (when this is possible and it is, most of the times) forces me to think, re-think my composition.
 Being out from my comfort zone while using a zoom, I compose my shot not only getting closer or stepping back from my subject, but also moving sideways, leaning, making all those physical adjustments to get my ideal photograph.
 When you deal with technical limitations, you must compensate with creativity, let your imagination flow.
 And think more.
 The best way for me to grow-up as a photographer, in terms of quality and creativity is when I feel a constant pressure of technical limitations.
-Shooting with only a prime lens, for a while, until you see the world in 35mm, 24mm or 50mm,may be the best thing could ever happen to you, as a growing photographer.
+Shooting with only a prime lens, for a while, until you see the world in 35mm, 24mm or 50mm, may be the best thing could ever happen to you, as a growing photographer.
 My favorite focal length, if I am forced to have only one prime lens, is the 35mm.
 And for that, I have a small and magic tool : Fujifilm X100S.

 Prime Lenses are not so good for me when I really need all the powers of a good zoom lenses, when I travel a lot and I would like to limit my dust exposure to the sensor and I surely have to be ready to get the shot from every position.